Everywhere we go, we're surrounded by marketing. I'm marketing to you right now.

 A marketing-qualified lead, often referred to as an MQL, is a lead that has been determined to have a greater likelihood of converting into a customer.
 They’re called marketing-qualified leads because they are typically evaluated based on a set of parameters put in place by your organization’s marketing team.

-MQLs are an important aspect of account-based marketing because typically, these are the leads that have been nurtured with a personalized campaign.
+MQLs are an important aspect of account-based marketing because, typically, these are the leads that have been nurtured with a personalized campaign.
 When a marketing professional passes an MQL on to their sales counterpart, it’s likely the prospect(s) at that company are ready and willing to sit down and have a conversation.

-This is a term we often used throughout this guide.
 While this can mean different things in different companies, we’ve used it to refer to those employees with the actual purchasing power.
 Often, this is more than just one employee.

 Typically, purchasing power will lie predominantly in the hands of the department chair.
-For example, if you’re trying to sell marketing automation software to a marketing team, your decision maker will likely be the CMO.
+For example, if you’re trying to sell marketing automation software to a marketing team, your decision-maker will likely be the CMO.

 However, it’s also important to remember the people who may hold the purse strings – often, the chief financial officer or chief operating officer.
 These may also be decision-makers, so it’s important to think beyond the department when you’re determining where to focus your marketing efforts.